kartverket/regelrett_implementasjon/backend/README.md

 The database name is "kontrollere", and right now it has to be setup locally on the developers PC outside of Flyway.

 Run ./gradlew flywayMigrate to migrate the DB Schemas in resources/db.migration

+# More documentation

+For more documentation about [code structure](./docs/code-structure.md) and the [data model](./docs/data-model.md) check out the /docs directory.